What is a camping turbo stove?

 DIY turbo stove

 If you wish, you can make a turbo stove with your own hands.
-Most often, tin cans (easily processed, but quickly burn out) or stainless steel tourist mugs (on the contrary, durable and inflexible) are used as a building material for the manufacture of turbo stoves.
-To construct one turbo oven you will need at least 3 mugs of different sizes, a grinder, metal scissors, good steel wire and a small electric motor (for example from a DVD player or computer cooler) with a propeller and a battery pack.
+Most often, tin cans (easy to work, but they burn through quickly) or stainless steel tourist mugs (on the contrary, durable but hard to work) are used as a building material for the manufacture of turbo stoves.
+To construct one turbo stove you will need at least 3 mugs of different sizes, an angle grinder, metal shears, good steel wire and a small electric motor (for example from a DVD player or computer cooler) with a propeller and a battery pack.
 Metal working skills won't hurt either.
 To understand the design and figure out how to make such a thing yourself, watch our video review of the Airwood camping turbo stove.
 This is the most common, classic design, and implemented at a good level.

-Actually, I’m hinting that after playing with your own homemade products, you can go and buy a better-made turbo stove on the Internet.
+Actually, I’m hinting that after experimenting with your own DIY builds, you can go and buy a better-made turbo stove on the Internet.
 There are even factory samples like Biolite Stove.
 The latter, however, is too heavy (since it contains an electricity generation unit) and therefore less versatile than simple battery-powered stoves.